Dave-team/Knowledge-base/Health/Mindfullness.md

   - Don’t try and fight it, just notice them and be aware that you’re out of control.
 This awareness alone can calm you down.
   - Go in debugging mode.
 Ask yourself: “Would I rather be having this thought right now, or would I rather have my peace?”
 Because as long as I have my thoughts, I can’t have my peace.
 “Well, do I really care if I embarrass myself?
 Who cares?
 I’m going to die anyway.
 This is all going to go to zero, and I won’t remember anything, so this is pointless.”
 “Do I really need to solve this problem right now?”
 Ninety-five percent of what my brain runs off and tries to do, I don’t need to tackle in that exact moment.
 If the brain is like a muscle, I’ll be better off resting it, being at peace
 - Time spent undistracted and alone, in self-examination, journaling, meditation, resolves the unresolved and takes us from mentally fat to fit.
+- When thoughts arise, let them flow by.
+Do not engage with them.
+I am not my thoughts - they are merely things that flow by

 ## Principles
 - Make it a habit – e.g. first thing in the morning and have a determined place where you meditate
 - One thing to realize here is that you are not in control of your thinking.
 You are simply an observer to whatever happens and whatever your mind produces
 - Life-hack: When in bed, meditate.
 Either you will have a deep meditation or fall asleep.
 Victory either way.
 - There are different types of meditation: Hiking is walking meditation.
 Journaling is writing meditation.
 Praying is gratitude meditation.
 Showering is accidental meditation.
 Sitting quietly is direct meditation.
+-

 ## Preparation
 - Set your intention for the session and focus on what's coming.
 Treat it as a workout and a learning session.
 Don’t expect anything and just see what happens